What to Do When You Experience Discrimination

 Illegal harassment is not limited to sex.
 Harassment based on other protected characteristics (e.g. age, race, etc.) becomes unlawful when it creates a hostile, intimidating, or abusive environment and interferes with a person’s ability to work.
 Harassment can include but is not limited to threats, physical assault, offensive jokes, mockery, and intimidation.

-This behavior often occurs as part of employment discrimination and as retaliation against a person who filed a complaint.
+This behavior often occurs as part of employment discrimination and as retaliation against employees who file a complaint about their treatment.

 Retaliation or Reprisal

-There are workplace protections for employees who claim they are being subjected to discrimination.
-Illegal retaliation or reprisal occurs when an employee suffers adverse consequences for reporting discrimination.
-Fortunately, there are protections that cover employees who report discrimination against themselves or others.
-Unlawful retaliation or reprisal may include harassment, transfers to unwelcome or objectionable job duties or shifts, demotions, or termination.
+Employers are prohibited from retaliating against employees who challenge discriminatory conduct or make reports that discrimination has occurred against themselves or others.
+Illegal retaliation or reprisal occurs when an employee suffers adverse consequences for making such challenges or reports.
+Adverse actions that may constitute unlawful retaliation or reprisal may include harassment, demotions, unfair discipline, transfers to unwelcome or objectionable job duties or shifts, and termination.